 - Katherine Acheson, Visual Rhetoric and Early Modern English Literature (Farnham: Ashgate, 2013).

 - David Kennedy, The Ekphrastic Encounter in Contemporary British Poetry and Elsewhere (Aldershot: Ashgate, 2012).

 - Valentine Cunningham, ‘Why ekphrasis?’, Classical Philology, 102 (2007), 57-71.

 - Derek Hirst and Steven Zwicker, Andrew Marvell: Orphan of the Hurricane (Oxford: Oxford University Press, 2012).

 I wish to dedicate this post to a fabulous friend of mine, who began a journey into ekphrasis with me during undergraduate days in Bristol.
 The sister arts have since taken us our separate ways!
-Thank you for all your encouragements, dear Katty Pearce of the Guildhall Art Gallery.
+Thank you for all your encouragements, dear Katty of the Guildhall Art Gallery.